JerichoCruz/data-science-tasks/RDPHoneyPot/README.md

 <h2>Key Takeaways</h2>

-- As soon as anything gets put anything on the internet, people are going to try to get into it.
+- As soon as anything gets put on the internet, people are going to try to get into it.
 They don't care if you're a big business or an individual.
 - You are a target of opportunity to everyone
 - Try to avoid common usernames: administrator, admin, user, etc
   - Disable if possible
 - Use multifactor authentication!
-If not available, use strong passwords/passphrases
+If MFA is not available, use strong passwords/passphrases

 <h2>Acknowledgements</h2>